Macquarie Place Park

 Macquarie Place was the first formally laid out public space in Sydney in 1810, functioning as the town square.
 Along with Hyde Park, it is the oldest public park in Australia.
 Its size has been greatly reduced since colonial days.
 An obelisk from 1818 and designed by the New South Wales Government Architect, Francis Greenway, is located in the park and records the distance to various locations in New South Wales along the earliest roads developed in the colony.
 Later an anchor from the Norfolk Island wreckage of the First Fleet flagship, HMS Sirius, together with a cannon from the ship, were placed in the park.
 The Great North Walk to Newcastle southern terminus is at the obelisk in Macquarie Place.

 Many important institutions have had establishments at Macquarie Place.
-In 1817 Australia's first bank, the Bank of New South Wales (later to become Westpac in 1982) opened in Macquarie Place.
+In 1817 Australia's first bank, the Bank of New South Wales opened in Macquarie Place.
 The State Library of New South Wales briefly had premises in the place during the 1830s.
 Opposite the place in Bridge Street is the original Department of Lands building, which was the department responsible for surveying and mapping New South Wales.

 In 1883, a statue of early Australian industrialist Thomas Mort was unveiled in the park.
 In 1954, Queen Elizabeth II and the Duke of Edinburgh marked the beginning of the Remembrance Driveway by planting two plane trees in Macquarie Place.